Sabari-2005/JAVA_DS_Module-6/Ex4-Evaluation-of-nature of resultant matrrix.md

 To write a java function to evaluate weather the given Matrix A has all odd numbers and Matrix B has all even numbers of the same dimension and find the nature of resultant matrrix.

 ## Algorithm
-1. Start the program.
+1.Start the program.
-2.Read the dimensions of both matrices (rows and columns).
+2.Read the dimensions of the matrices.
-Check whether Matrix A and Matrix B have the same dimensions.
+3.Read elements of Matrix A (odd numbers) and Matrix B (even numbers).
-If not, display “Matrices are not of same dimension” and stop.
-3. Read Matrix A and check each element:

-If every element is odd, continue.

-If any element is even, mark A as invalid and stop further checking.

-5. Read Matrix A and check each element:

-If every element is odd, continue.

-If any element is even, mark A as invalid and stop further checking.

-5.If both matrices are valid, compute the resultant matrix (e.g., A + B or any operation specified).
-Determine the nature of the resultant matrix:

-If all elements are odd, print “Resultant matrix is an Odd Matrix”.
+4.Perform matrix addition and store the result in Matrix C.

-If all elements are even, print “Resultant matrix is an Even Matrix”.
+5.Check whether all elements in Matrix C are even, odd, or mixed.

-Otherwise, print “Resultant matrix is a Mixed Matrix”.

-6.Display the Resultant Matrix.
+6.Display the resulting matrix and its nature.
 7.Stop the program.
 ## Program:
 ```
 /*